 Maybe you’re a PlayStation addict, or maybe you love watching reruns of Chopped.
 Either way, you should split time with the TV equally.
 Don’t assume that because your roommate is in the same room, they want to watch the same thing you do.
 (If this becomes a serious issue, you could always, you know, get your own TV.)

 16. You’re Always Late With Rent

 If your rent is due on the first of every month, fork over your half a few days in advance.
-If you’re in a situation when your finances aren’t particularly stable, then you should let your roommate know so you can work something out together.
+If you’re in a situation where your finances aren’t particularly stable, then you should let your roommate know so you can work something out together.

 17. You Leave Hair Everywhere

-I don’t care who you are, that’s just plain gross.
+I don’t care who you are.
+That’s just plain gross.
 No one wants to be brushing their teeth and look down to see a sink full of hair.
 Leaving hair around is a fact of life, but that doesn’t mean you can’t clean up after yourself.

 18. You “Borrow” Things Without Permission

-People can be territorial of their things, even if you aren’t that way.
+People can be territorial about their things, even if you aren’t that way.
 If your roommate has something that you would like to borrow, always ask first.
 If they say no, just move on.
 It’s not worth it.

 19. You Leave the Lights on 24/7

 Even if you don’t care about saving the environment, leaving the lights on makes your electricity bill higher.
 You and your roommate shouldn’t have to pay for energy that no one is using.